How to Get a Free Phone by Switching Carriers

 Switching to Verizon?
 Get a T-Mobile, AT&T, Cricket, Metro, or Boost number.

-What Happens at the Carrier Store
+What to Say at the Carrier Store

 1